 Yet, as tough as it maybe, we can take steps to ensure that we actually put the notion of lifelong learning and professional growth in practice, modelling what we aim to nurture in our students.
 When the going gets tough we need a beacon that can sustain our endeavour so as not to lose sight of what we truly believe in.

-Get your copy of the Cards for Democracy and read on…
+Get your copy of the Teachers’ Edition of the Cards for Democracy and read on…

 It is very easy to get lost in the hustle and bustle of daily demands.
 It is even easier and perfectly legitimate to claim that by the end of the working week, you are absolutely shattered.
 Yet, as the saying goes, if there is a will, there is a way.
 Engaging in professional development, even after a week of hard work, can actually be reinvigorating, refreshing, energising.
 It will also bring teachers closer together and support the development of a community of education professionals – just look at what teachers are doing in Hungary.
 Once a month, a group of dedicated professionals gets together at the end of the week to share and grow together.
 Read more about it here or click on the link on the side.